SamKry/PlantSpeak/README.md

 PlantSpeak is an IoT project that publishes sensor data from an "ESP-32 Soil Moisture Sensor Module" to ThingSpeak.
 It collects data related to soil humidity, air temperature, air humidity, voltage, and RSSI, and sends it to ThingSpeak for further analysis and visualization.

+The default upload period is one minute and if an error accoured, the esp32 will sleep for 5 minutes and then retry to upload (with new sensor data).

 This project was inspired by:

 - [DIY MORE ESP32 DHT11 Soil Sensor](https://templates.blakadder.com/diymore_012592.html)